 As a small country, it is perfectly possible to navigate Luxembourg by public transport.
 The rail network, run by CFL (website in French), fans out in five directions from the city of Luxembourg across the rest of the country.

 Single train tickets cost €1.50 and a network ticket for the whole day costs just €5.
-Eurail and Interrail tickets are also valid in Luxembourg.
+The country is a part of the Eurail network, which is a good choice if you plan to take multiple train journeys in a short period of time.
 There is a good bus service in and around the capital.
 The Luxembourg Tourist Office website has a public transport search facility.

 There is a good range of accommodation in Luxembourg, with basic rooms costing around €18 – €60 a night and more luxurious lodgings reaching over €250 per night.